30 Best Self Defense Knives in 2023 (Fixed Blade and Folding)

 My Review: The genesis of this knife came from a request by elite undercover law enforcement agents who found themselves in situations where they could not carry a gun but still wanted an effective means to defend themselves.
 They needed a slim knife that was easy to conceal, but if needed, could cause a devastating amount of damage.

-It is a badass looking knife with a reverse S blade that is designed to do only one thing, cut through flesh and bone.
+It is a rugged knife with a reverse S blade that is designed to do only one thing, cut through flesh and bone.
 The proper way to use this knife is as if it were a claw designed for slashing.
 It is not a knife designed for stabbing.
 The most common word I see used to describe this knife is “scary” and I don’t disagree.
 A single swipe from this knife would be absolutely devastating.

 The tip of the knife is razor-sharp and very intimidating.
 This is one of those knives that if someone pulled it on you it would be an oh shit moment.